pr1ntf/iohyve/README.md

 ````
 Try out CentOS or RHEL _(note version 6 would use os=centos6)_:

-_Note: CentOS7 will no longer work without custom partitioning on the guest. `grub2-bhyve` cannot boot from the new CentOS7 default XFS._
+_Note: CentOS7 will no longer work without custom partitioning on the guest. `grub2-bhyve` cannot boot from the new CentOS7 default XFS.
+Please see the [wiki](https://github.com/pr1ntf/iohyve/wiki/CentOS-7-on-FreeNAS) for information on how to use custom partitioning in a CentOS kickstart file._
 ````
 iohyve set centosguest loader=grub-bhyve iohyve set centosguest os=centos7